MartinPacker/Db2-DDF-Analysis-Tool/README.md

 `<SDSNMACS>` needs to be changed to point at your Db2 installation macro library.
 1. Extract a small set of SMF 101 data and point at it (via SORTIN) in an edited version of the BUILDDB job.
 1. Create a reporting data set, as outlined in [Reporting](#reporting).
-1. Tailor and run the SSIDCORR sample reporting program.
+1. Tailor and run the SSIDCORR sample reporting program - to verify it all works correctly.

 All the jobs should return RC=0.
 The test with the small set of SMF 101 data should suffice for Installation Verification.